Water Removal and Drying Services, 24 Hours per Day

 Our process as outlined by the IICRC.
 We carefully decide the class and category of the water damage to determine the appropriate procedures.

 Category 1 – This first category of water is Sanitary water and it poses no major health risks to you or your family.
-Most of the water that comes into your home will be Category 1 until it leaves its source, either a supply line, an appliance, or melting snow or rain.
+Most of the water that comes into hot water heating systems will be Category 1 until it leaves its source, either a supply line, an appliance, or melting snow or rain.
 Category 1 water is also called “Clear Water.”
 Once clear water leaves its source, however, it can quickly become contaminated and deteriorate to Category 2 or 3.
 Water with a foul odor is a good indicator that it has been mixed with soil or other pollutants.

 Category 2 – This water is definitely contaminated and is unsafe for either contact or consumption by you or your family.
 Category 2, or Gray Water, is typically “overflow” water from an appliance, toilet, aquarium or waterbed.
 Like clear water, gray water will also deteriorate and become foul smelling.
 This process will take less time to become toxic, and should not go unattended for long.